-- Set the batter aside until it is time to add the dumplings to the soup.
+- Set the batter aside until it is time to add it to the soup.

 - Tips for the dumplings:

-- Don't mix the dumplings too far in advance.
+- Don't mix the batter too far in advance.
 The leaveners start to work as soon as they are mixed with the liquid and your dumplings will be less fluffy.

 - Work quickly once you combine the buttermilk and butter.
 The butter will start to solidify if you let it sit.

 - To make evenly sized dumplings quickly, a tablespoon sized scoop is very useful.

 - By careful about the heat.
 The soup needs to be simmering while the dumplings cook.
 If the heat is too low, they'll dissolve.

 - Recipe inspiration: For the chicken soup I was inspired by Thomas Keller's recipe for chicken and dumplings in Ad Hoc at Home.
 (I used my own recipe for dumplings.)